Accelerated Additive Schwarz Methods for Convex Optimization with Adaptive Restart: Numerical experiments

-In order to highlight the efficiency of the proposed method for~\cref{sLap_FEM}, we compare the energy decay of the unaccelerated and accelerated methods. \Cref{Fig:pLap} plots the energy error $E(u^{(n)}) - E(u^*)$ of \cref{Alg:ASM,Alg:proposed} when $h=1/2^6$, $H=1/2^3$, and $\delta = 4h$.
+In order to highlight the efficiency of the proposed method for~\eqref{sLap_FEM}, we compare the energy decay of the unaccelerated and accelerated methods.
+We note that the unaccelerated method, Algorithm~\ref{Alg:ASM} for~\eqref{sLap_FEM}, is identical to~\cite[Algorithm~2.1]{TX:2002}.
+Figure~\ref{Fig:sLap} plots the energy error $E(u^{(n)}) - E(u^*)$ of Algorithms~\ref{Alg:ASM} and~\ref{Alg:proposed} when $h=1/2^6$, $H=1/2^3$, and $\delta = 4h$.
 For both of the cases one-level and two-level domain decomposition settings, the proposed method shows faster convergence to the energy minimum compared to the unaccelerated method.
-Since the main computational costs of \cref{Alg:ASM,Alg:proposed} are the same, we can say that the proposed method is superior to the conventional method in the sense of both convergence rate and computational cost.
+Since the main computational costs of Algorithms~\ref{Alg:ASM} and~\ref{Alg:proposed} are the same, we can say that the proposed method is superior to the conventional method in the sense of both convergence rate and computational cost.

-\Cref{Prop:sLap} implies that \cref{Alg:ASM} is scalable in the sense that its convergence rate depends only on the size of local problems $H/h$ whenever $\delta/h$ is fixed.
-That is, when each subdomain is assigned to a single processor, \cref{Alg:ASM} can solve a problem of the larger size with the same amount of time if more parallel processors can be utilized simultaneously.
-Since the proposed method showed superior convergence results compared to \cref{Alg:ASM} in the above numerical experiments, one can readily expect that it is also scalable.
-In the following, we verify the scalability of \cref{Alg:proposed} by numerical experiments.
+Proposition~\ref{Prop:sLap} implies that Algorithm~\ref{Alg:ASM} is scalable in the sense that its convergence rate depends only on the size of local problems $H/h$ whenever $\delta/h$ is fixed.
+That is, when each subdomain is assigned to a single processor, Algorithm~\ref{Alg:ASM} can solve a problem of the larger size with the same amount of time if more parallel processors can be utilized simultaneously.
+Since the proposed method showed superior convergence results compared to Algorithm~\ref{Alg:ASM} in the above numerical experiments, one can readily expect that it is also scalable.
+In the following, we verify the scalability of Algorithm~\ref{Alg:proposed} by numerical experiments.

-\Cref{Fig:sLap_sca} displays the energy decay of \cref{Alg:proposed} for~\cref{sLap_FEM} when $H/h$ and $\delta/h$ are fixed.
-One can observe that the convergence rate of \cref{Alg:proposed} remains almost the same when both $h$ and $H$ decrease keeping their ratio $H/h$ constant.
-In addition, as shown in \cref{Table:sLap_sca}, the numbers of iterations to satisfy the stop condition
+Figure~\ref{Fig:sLap_sca} displays the energy decay of Algorithm~\ref{Alg:proposed} for~\eqref{sLap_FEM} when $H/h$ and $\delta/h$ are fixed.
+One can observe that the convergence rate of Algorithm~\ref{Alg:proposed} remains almost the same when both $h$ and $H$ decrease keeping their ratio $H/h$ constant.
+In addition, as shown in Table~\ref{Table:sLap_sca}, the numbers of iterations to satisfy the stop condition

 for various $H$ and $h$ are uniformly bounded for a fixed value of $H/h$.
-It shows the numerical scalability of \cref{Alg:proposed}.
+It shows the numerical scalability of Algorithm~\ref{Alg:proposed}.